Confraternity: History

 Pious associations of laymen existed in very ancient times at Constantinople and Alexandria.
-In France, in the eighth and ninth centuries, the laws of the Carlovingians mention confraternities and guilds.
-But the first confraternity in the modern and proper sense of the word is said to have been founded at Paris by Bishop Odo (d.1208).
+In France, in the eighth and ninth centuries, the laws of the Carolingians mention confraternities and guilds.
+But the first confraternity in the modern and proper sense of the word is said to have been founded at Paris by Bishop Odo (d.
+1208).
 It was under the invocation of the Blessed Virgin Mary.

 Confraternities had their beginnings in the early Middle Ages, and developed rapidly from the end of the twelfth century.
 The main object and duty of these societies were, above all, the practice of piety and works of charity.

 Some confraternities were very widely spread, especially in the cities of the Middle Ages.
+According to historian Konrad Eisenbichler, "After the State and the Church, the most well-organised membership system of medieval and early modern Europe was the confraternity—an association of lay persons who gathered regularly to pray and carry out a charitable activity.
+In cities, towns, and villages it would have been difficult for someone not to be a member of a confraternity, a benefactor of a confraternity’s charitable work, or, at the very least, not to be aware of a confraternity’s presence in the community."

 Confraternities could be important and wealthy institutions for the elite, as in for example, the Scuole Grandi of Venice.
 The Purgatorial societies and orders of flagellants were other specialized medieval types.
 The medieval French term puy designated a confraternity dedicated to artistic performance in music, song and poetry; the German meistersingers were similar, though typically imitating trade guilds in form.
 Starting in the fourteenth century, northern France saw the rise of confraternities and other lay communities of men and women, organized around trades and religious devotions dedicated to specific patron saints.

 Various other congregations such as of the Holy Trinity, of the Scapular, etc., were founded between the thirteenth and sixteenth centuries.
 From the latter century onwards, these pious associations have multiplied greatly.
 The Archconfraternity of the Gonfalone was headquartered in the Church of Santa Lucia del Gonfalone.
 Because of their white hooded robes, they were identified as the "White Penitents".
 They were established in 1264 at Rome.
 St. Bonaventure, at that time Inquisitor-general of the Holy Office, prescribed the rules, and the white habit, with the name Recommendati B. V.

+Confraternities were present, too, in Spanish America and played a large role in the religious organization of the Colonial Era.